bakiba/GUARDIANS-2025-Qualification/Exfil.md

 ## Exfil_32
 > How many unique documents were exfiltrated?

-From previous task that searched for `gimmdat.bat`, added filter for `process.name: curl`, then checked under Field statistics for distinct values of `process.command_line.text`
+From previous task that searched for `gimmdat.bat`, added filter for `process.name: curl.exe`, then checked under Field statistics for distinct values of `process.command_line.text`

 ![](img/Exfil/20250203163358.png)